Presentation and Status in Health Basket

 Dual blockade of the RAAS with ARBs, ACE inhibitors or aliskiren: Clinical trial data have shown that dual blockade of the RAAS through the combined use of

 ACE inhibitors, ARBs or aliskiren is associated with a higher frequency of adverse events such as hypotension, hyperkalaemia and decreased renal function (including acute renal failure) compared to the use of a single RAAS-acting agent.

 Others: In monotherapy with valsartan, no interactions of clinical significance have been found with the following substances: cimetidine, warfarin, furosemide, digoxin, atenolol, indometacin, hydrochlorothiazide, amlodipine, glibenclamide.

 Pregnancy and Lactation

-There is no experience of overdose with Exforge yet.
+Symptoms: There is no experience of overdose with Exforge.
 The major symptom of overdose with valsartan is possibly pronounced hypotension with dizziness.
-Overdose with amlodipine may result in excessive peripheral vasodilatation and possibly reflex tachycardia.
+Overdose with amlodipine may result in excessive peripheral vasodilation and, possibly, reflex tachycardia.
 Marked and potentially prolonged systemic hypotension up to and including shock with fatal outcome have been reported.